keptn/keptn.github.io/content/docs/0.13.x/integrations/webhooks/_index.md

 1. Click the **Create subscription** button to save and enable the webhook for your integration.

-## Configure interactive webhook on task "triggered" events
+## Configure Active webhook on task "triggered" events

-This type is called *Interactive* because the Keptn webhook service will first send the task `started` event and the third-party webhook receiver sends back the `finished` task event to complete the task sequence.
+This type is called *Active* because the Keptn webhook service will first send the task `started` event and the third-party webhook receiver sends back the `finished` task event to complete the task sequence.

-An example *Interactive* webhook is to trigger a system to open an incident management ticket and send back the newly created incident ticket number within the task `finished` event so that the sequence can continue.
+An example *Active* webhook is to trigger a system to open an incident management ticket and send back the newly created incident ticket number within the task `finished` event so that the sequence can continue.

 *Important Note:*